Codeinwp/themeisle-sdk/tests/e2e/README.md

 ```

 > [!NOTE]
-> You also need to use Node.js 18 or later, along with Docker and Docker Compose.
+> You also need to use Node.js 18 or later, along with Docker and Docker.

 Create the testing instance using the following command: